fjadidi2001/CS50X/C-learning/DataType/string/readme.md

 8. scanf() stops reading input when it reaches a space.
 To read a string with spaces, use the gets() function.
 It reads input until a terminating newline is reached (the Enter key is pressed).

+9. A safer alternative to gets() is fgets(), which reads up to a specified number of characters.
+This approach helps prevent a buffer overflow, which happens when the string array isn't big enough for the typed text.